georgeerol/CsvWevApp/README.md

 ```

-- `base_test`: this file is  the parent class to each non-unit tests.
-It allows for instantiation of the database  dynamically and makes
-   sure that it is a new, blank database each time.
+- `base_test`: This file is the parent class for each non-unit tests.
+It allows for instantiation of the database dynamically and makes sure that it is a new, blank database each time.
 - `test.sh` : Run this script to run all tests.
-- `test_suite`: This file contains all the tests as list and run all of them.
+- `test_suite`: This file contains all the tests as a list and runs all of them.

 # Front End Development Structure
 ```sh